eth-ait/GaussianHaircut/README.md

 1. **Record a monocular video**

-   Tips: use examples on the project as references and introduce as little motion blur as possible
+   Use examples on the project page as references and introduce as little motion blur as possible.

 2. **Setup a directory for the reconstructed scene**